Minter Exchange

 Acknowledgements:

-Alf Wakeling (who did the original research into the Brightlingsea Minters), Cathy Fulford-Jones, Terry Minter, Clive Rea, Ken Porter, Steve Lilley, Ray Greenway, Chris Goddard, Anne Bradshaw, Ken Minter, Jay Glanville, Julie Bell, Paul B Minter, James Earley, Pam Smurthwaite, Nigel Ward
+Alf Wakeling (who did the original research into the Brightlingsea Minters), Cathy Fulford-Jones, Terry Minter, Clive Rea, Ken Porter, Steve Lilley, Ray Greenway, Chris Goddard, Anne Bradshaw, Ken Minter, Jay Glanville, Julie Bell, Paul B Minter, James Earley, Pam Smurthwaite, Nigel Ward, Rob Hall

 Dedham